 Asked whether it was the hardest decision (read from source), the 57-year-old businessman admitted: “Yes, because you have to understand I had built up a personal relationship with Mauricio over five-and-a-half years.

 “It is not something I ever wanted.
 Personally, it was incredibly difficult, I told him that and he understood.
 He’s been in football, he understands.
+In Arizona Family Law Attorneys there are good legal and personal advisers that can be of help in such cases.

 “It’s not personal and I’m sure he’ll come back stronger and get an opportunity to manage another great club.”